CardioLogs/patient-list/README.md

 ## Instructions

 We are trying to build the E2Es pipeline to fully cover the application and avoid regressions for futur developments.
-We expect you to write E2Es tests to cover all the application features and edge cases thay may be found.
+We expect you to write E2Es tests to cover all the application features and edge cases that may be found.

 In this application, you should be able to do :
 - Create new patient, edit and remove patients